CAPE TOWN to ACCRA (12 weeks) Trans Africa

 All nationalities must obtain a Ghanaian visa in advance, before joining the Oasis trip.
 You will need to apply for this visa in your country of residence, so please allow time for your visa process before you leave home.

-Depending on your nationality, you may be able to apply for a 3 month, 6 month or 1 year visa.
+Depending on your nationality and the trip you have booked, you may be able to apply for a 3 month, 6 month or 1 year visa.
 Details for the visa process and application will be emailed to you a few months before your trip departs.

 Namibia

-Passport Holders from UK, Ireland, Australia, New Zealand, USA, Canada, South Africa and most EU countries will not require a visa to enter Namibia.
+Passport Holders from UK, Ireland, Australia, New Zealand, USA, Canada, South Africa and most EU countries do not currently require a visa to enter Namibia.
+From April 2025, UK, Ireland, USA, Canada and most EU countries will require a visa costing 1600 Namibian Dollars.
+We expect to be able to obtain this at the border.

 Passport Holders from other countries, will need to check the current visa requirements with the relevant consulate, and whether you need to obtain the visa in advance.